Oneflow-Inc/oneflow-documentation/en/docs/basics/05_autograd.md

 OneFlow provides an automatic differentiation engine, which can calculate the gradient of the parameters in the neural network automatically.

-We will first introduce the basic concepts of the computational graph, which are conducive to understand the common settings and limitations of Oneflow's automatic differentiation.
+We will first introduce the basic concepts of the computation graph, which are conducive to understand the common settings and limitations of Oneflow's automatic differentiation.
 Then we introduce OneFlow's common automatic differentiation interfaces.【待修改】

-##  Computational Graph
+##  Computation Graph

-Computational graphs are composed of tensors and operators.
+Computation graphs are composed of tensors and operators.
 We show this in code as below:

 ```python
 import oneflow as flow